 The Court undertook its second major social context program, presented to all of its judges, in May 1996.
-The program, entitled The Court in an Inclusive Society, was intended to provide information about the changing nature of our society, to determine the impact of the changes and to equip the Court to better respond to those changes.
+The program, entitled The Court in an Inclusive Society, was intended to provide information about the changing nature of our society, to determine the impact of the changes and to equip the Court to respond better to those changes.
 A variety of pedagogical techniques including large and small group sessions were used in the course of the program.
-A group of judge facilitators were specifically trained for the purposes of this program which was presented following significant community consultation.
+A group of judge facilitators were specifically trained for this program which was presented following significant community consultation.

-In September 2000 the Ontario Conference of Judges and the Canadian Association of Provincial Court Judges will meet in Ottawa for a combined conference which will cover, inter alia, poverty issues and, in addition, issues related to aboriginal justice.
+In September 2000 the Ontario Conference of Judges and the Canadian Association of Provincial Court Judges met in Ottawa for a combined conference which covered, inter alia, poverty issues and, in addition, issues related to aboriginal justice.